Politics of Umbria

-The Politics of Umbria, one of the 20 regions of Italy, takes place in a framework of a semi-presidential representative democracy, whereby the president of the region is the head of government, and of a pluriform multi-party system.
+The politics of Umbria, a region of Italy, takes place in the framework of an "anomalous presidential" representative democracy or prime-ministerial system with an executive presidency, whereby the president of the region is the head of government, and of a pluriform multi-party system.
 Legislative power is vested in the Legislative Assembly of Umbria, while executive power is exercised by the Regional Cabinet led by the President, who is directly elected by the people.
 The current statute, which regulates the functioning of regional institutions, has been in force since 2005.

 After World War II Umbria became a stronghold of the Italian Communist Party.
 The Communists and their successors (the Democratic Party of the Left, the Democrats of the Left and finally the Democratic Party) have governed the region since 1970.
 For these reasons, Umbria was long considered part of the so-called "Red belt".
 The centre-left's dominance ended with the 2019 regional election, in which Donatella Tesei of Lega Nord–Umbria was elected President of Umbria by a landslide.